BecksLab/EcologicalNetworksDynamics.jl/docs/src/index.md

 # BioenergeticFoodwebs.jl

-This package provides tools to simulate foodweb dynamics and quantify the stability of these foodwebs with various metrics, using `julia`.
-It was thought to generate foodwebs with realistic structures and parameters by default, however, each model parameter can be easily customized if wanted.
+This package provides tools to simulate foodweb dynamics and quantify the stability of these foodwebs with various metrics, using Julia.
+It was thought to generate foodwebs with realistic structures and parameters by default, however each model parameter can be easily customized if wanted.

 *Complete the package description and explain in more detail the package features and the